-13. The industry, in our opinion, has strong claims to temporary national assistance.
-The works at Claims of locomotive Jamshedpur will be under the management industry to assistance. of a firm of British manufacturers who have considerable experience in the manufacture of locomotives, and there is therefore every reason to believe that the works will be under efficient control.
+- 13. The industry, in our opnion, has strong claims to temporary national assistance.
+The works at Claims of locomotive Jamshedpur will be under the management of a firm of British manufacturers who have industry to assistance. considerable experience in the manufacture of locomotives, and there is therefore every reason to believe that the works will be under efficient control.
 The industry is very valuable from the national point of view.
 Apart from its importance as affecting the question of national defence, it is an industry which gives ample opportunities for the purpose of training Indians in mechanical engineering, and if India is to make itself independent, as far as possible, in the supply of its Railway requirements, it is essential that in its industrial organisation it should possess a well-established locomotive industry.
 With regard to the supply of labour also, it is favourably situated, for it cannot be regarded as an industry in which all labour has to be specially trained.
 There are many engineering works, Railway workshops and factories where labour of the kind required in this industry is available at reasonable cost and in sufficient quantity.
-With regard to raw materials, it is estimated that about 50 per cent. of the total quantity of raw materials required in the manufacture of a locomotive can be obtained in India, either from the Tata Iron and Steel Company, Limited, or from other local firms engaged in the manufacture of iron or steel products, especially castings.
+With regard to raw materials, it is estimated that about 50 per cent. of the total quantity of raw materials required in the manufacture of a locomotive can be obtained in India, either from the Tata Iron and Steel Company, Limited, or from other local firms engaged in the manufacture of iron or steel products, especially castings. - 14.
+We consider that the establishment of the manufacture of locomotives in India is desirable both on national grounds and because of its importance to the development of the steel industry.
+But so long as the prices of imported locomotives remain at the low level to which they have fallen during the last two years, it seems certain that Government assistance would be required.
+Mr. Reed estimated that, at the outset, the cost of a locomotive manufactured in India would exceed by about £2,000 the cost of an imported locomotive erected and ready to run.
+Since no locomotives have yet been constructed at Jamshedpur, it is impossible to be sure whether the figure given is a reasonable one, but after examining the details of the estimate as given by Mr. Reed, we are inclined